 Total cost per customer is calculated as the sum of NBHDL's capital and operating costs and dividing this cost figure by the total number of customers that NBHDL serves.
-The cost performance result for 2018 is \$695/customer which is a \$23 (3.4%) increase per customer over 2017.
-The average increase over the last 5 years is approx. 2.56% per year.
+The cost performance result for 2019 is \$732/customer which is a \$37 (5.3%) increase per customer over 2018.
+The average increase over the last 5 years is approx. 2.16% per year.
 This total cost figure does not reflect NBHDL's actual costs.
 Rather, these figures represent econometric values derived by the PEG model in order to rank Ontario utilities on a comparative "same size" basis.
-The total cost used in these measures reflects the mature state of development seen in Northern Ontario and in North Bay; an aging population with increased demands on service.
+The total cost used in these measures reflects the mature state of development seen in Northern Ontario and in North Bay; an aging population with increased

 NBHDL continually strives to manage costs without unduly affecting service to customers or creating significant rate increases while addressing increasing customer expectations of an interactive, value added service provider.
 NBHDL understands that the service we provide is an essential part of daily life for customers and increasing bills are a concern for all.
-NBHDL's costs account for approximately 28.6% of a typical residential customer's bill and the company actively monitors costs against prudent budgets set for both capital and operating costs which are aligned with NBHDL's most recent Cost of Service rate application in 2015.
+NBHDL's costs account for approximately 29% of a typical residential customer's bill and the company actively monitors costs against prudent budgets set for both capital and operating costs which are aligned with NBHDL's most recent Cost of Service rate application in 2015.
 Operating costs are those associated with the maintenance, inspection and operation of the system and those associated with metering, billing and collections.
-NBHDL has experienced a significant increase in its OM&A workload as a result of increased demand by customers for services and has managed this substantial increased workload without a major change to staffing levels.
-This has been done primarily through productivity improvements.
-NBHDL intends to continue managing workload increases in this manner and expectations are for a consistent staffing level in the future.
-NBHDL's capital program is explained in the Asset Management section.